metamorph-inc/openmeta-mms/docs/utilities/continuousintegrationtest.rst

    :alt: Source Code Management section
    :width: 600px

-Next, we need to configure Jenkins to run the utility script that will automatically run the Test Benches in the OpenMETA project.
+Next, we need to configure Jenkins to run the utility script that will automatically run the Test Benches and PETs in the OpenMETA project.

 Add an **Execute Windows batch command** build step to the Jenkins job.